Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Introduction

-\squishlist \item We present a program abstraction with a first-class symbolic shape approach that tracks dynamic shape relations globally across tensor operators and function calls. \item We propose a design for cross-level abstractions to enable optimizations and analysis across the traditional levels of abstraction in ML frameworks, enabling dynamic shape-aware optimizations across levels. \item We build an end-to-end compilation framework to deploy emerging dynamic models to diverse hardware backends. \squishend
+\squishlist \item We propose a design for cross-level abstractions to enable optimizations and analyses across the traditional levels of abstractions in ML frameworks. \item We present a program abstraction with a first-class symbolic shape approach that tracks dynamic shape relations globally across tensor operators, subgraph function calls and foreign function calls of tensor programs and external libraries, enabling full-program symbolic shape tracking and dynamic shape--aware optimizations across abstraction levels. \item We build an AOT end-to-end compilation framework to enable full program deployment of emerging models to diverse hardware backends, including many emerging backends that are not well supported by established frameworks. \squishend

-Experimental results show that \sys{} compiles and optimizes emerging LLMs onto diverse hardware backends and delivers competitive performance to heavily optimized platform-specific solutions.
-Additionally, \sys{} supports LLMs on a broad set of devices and environments, including mobile phones, embedded devices, and web browsers~(through WebAssembly and WebGPU).
+Experimental results show that \sys{} compiles and optimizes emerging LLMs onto a broad set of emerging devices and environments, including mobile phones, embedded devices, and web browsers via WebGPU.
+Additionally, \sys{} delivers competitive performance to heavily optimized platform-specific solutions. \sys{} is incorporated into a major open-source project and enables support for the universal deployment of emerging machine learning models.